Long-term service

 Long-term servers’ understanding of the Dhamma grows and their practice deepens being in a Dhamma atmosphere for extended periods of time and having more consistent contact with teachers.

-If you would like to participate in a period of long-term service, please fill in the application for long-term service.
+If you would like to participate in a period of long-term service, please send email to [email protected].

 Guidelines for Long-term Dhamma service